Magno9/Artificial-Neural-Networks/README.md

     2. Number 67: A 2-dimensional visual representation of the 64-dimensional word-vector space, in which words were grouped together by the model based on similarity.

-Multi_ConvNet_Sentiment_Classifier_(Movie_Reviews): This model builds on the Natural language processing one and not only learns to interpret human language, but also classify IMDB movie reviews as positive or negative.
-This is an advanced model, so it performed really well compared to other models.
+Multi_ConvNet_Sentiment_Classifier_(Movie_Reviews): This model builds on the Natural language processing one, and it not only learns to interpret human language, but also to classify IMDB movie reviews as positive or negative.
+This is an advanced model, so it performed really well compared to other programs.
 It received a "Receiver operating characteristic score" of 96.15/100, proving its great accuracy understanding human language.

 Contact me at alex@jaimes.net for questions.